-2. Pay With Apple Gift Cards: Using an Apple gift card has to be one of the easiest ways to renew your monthly subscription.
-You can save the details on your phone, and the charges will automatically be deducted from your balance.
+2. Pay With Apple Gift Cards: Buying an Apple gift card has to be one of the easiest ways to renew your monthly subscription.
+You can redeem the apple gift card on your apple ID, and the charges will automatically be deducted from your balance.

 3. Use A Virtual Card: Certain fintech applications like Payday, chipper, etc. Offer virtual dollar cards you can fund and use to pay for on Apple.